AdobeDocs/experience-manager-65.en/help/assets/launch.md

 The AEM configuration consists of the following two major steps:

 * Configuration of AEM IMS.
-* Configuration of Adobe Launch Cloud.
+* Configuration of Experience Platform Launch Cloud.

 ### Configuring AEM IMS {#configuring-aem-ims}